GCG Implementation Assessment

-Implementation of the duties and responsibilities of the Board of Directors.
+- Implementation of the duties and responsibilities of the Board of Directors.

-Implementation of the duties and responsibilities of the Board of Commissioners.
+- Implementation of the duties and responsibilities of the Board of Commissioners.

-Management of conflict of interest.
+- Management of conflicts of interest.

-Implementation of the compliance function.
+- Implementation of the Bank’s compliance function.

-Implementation of the internal audit function.
+- Implementation of the internal audit function.

-Implementation of the external audit function.
+- Implementation of the external audit function.

-Implementation of risk management including internal control system.
+- Implementation of risk management, including internal control system.

-Transparency of the Bank’s financial and non-financial conditions, GCG implementation report and internal reporting.
+- Transparency of the Bank’s financial and nonfinancial conditions, GCG implementation report, and internal reporting.

 PARTIES CONDUCTING THE ASSESSMENT

-|GCG Implementation Self-Assessment Result|
+|GCG Implementation Self-Assessment Results|

-|Bank (Individually)||2||Bank Governance Rating is 2 (GOOD), which reflects that Bank's Management has adequately applied the Good Governance principles.|
+|Bank CIMB Niaga (Individually)||2||Bank Governance Rating is 2 (GOOD), which reflects that Bank management has adequately applied the Good Governance principles|

 |CIMB Niaga Auto Finance (CNAF)||2||CNAF Governance Rating is 2 (GOOD), which reflects that CNAF generally has complied with the Governance provisions and principles.|

-|Consolidated||2||Consolidated Governance Rating is 2 (GOOD), which reflects that Bank and Subsidiaries, Management has adequately applied the Good Governance principles.|
+|Consolidated||2||Consolidated Governance Rating is 2 (GOOD), which reflects that management of the Bank and subsidiaries have adequately applied the Good Governance principles.|

-RECOMMENDATIONS AND FOLLOW-UP
+RECOMMENDATION AND FOLLOW-UP

 In 2022, CIMB Niaga GCG implementation, for bank-only and in a consolidated manner, achieved an overall rating of 2 (Good).
 Based on this outcome, the Bank and its subsidiaries are deemed adequate in applying Governance principles in general, despite several identifiable weaknesses in the Governance aspect.